 We will never knowingly disclose your information to anyone.
 Ever.

-Advertising and its tracking
+→ No advertising and its tracking

 The site is built with the WordPress CMS, which puts a few cookies in your browser — it needs to do this in order for the website to function.
 All WordPress cookies are automatically deleted when you close your web browser.

 To the best of our knowledge, neither WordPress nor any of the plugins used save any information from the website, including any of your personal data.
 (Except see caveats below.
-The web admin keeps current on latest versions of all technologies used, and will remove (and has done) any that have “gone bad” and are compromising our website or our user’s information.
+The Web Admin keeps current on latest versions of all technologies used, and will remove (and has done) any that have “gone bad” and are compromising our website or our user’s information.

 - Google’s translation tool, on all pages.
 This translation feature is just so helpful, as we have visitors and retreatants from all over the world.
-Google is a notorious tracker and privacy-invader; learn how to protect yourself here
+But — Google is a notorious tracker and privacy-invader; learn how to protect yourself here

-If you have any questions about these or any other aspects of this website, please contact the web admin, who is always happy to discuss the details!
+If you have any questions about these or any other aspects of this website, please contact the Web Admin, who is always happy to discuss the details!

 My sincere apologies for all this mind-numbing detail, and for the possible worries it may set up in your mind.
-The Web is just that — a Web: it is interconnected and interdependent.
+The Web is just that — a web: it is interconnected and interdependent.
 This is its great strength, but also enables people with bad intent to use it for harm.
 As it is my pleasurable duty to harness that strength for you, it is also my duty to help you be aware of the negative aspects.

-page revised: 21 June 2018
+page revised: 7 September 2018